St. Mary & St. George Anglican Church: General description

-The exterior walls are covered with white stucco.
-The facades on the southwest end over the baptistery are partitioned by exposed wooden trim (trim and mouldings typical of 14th century Rural Gothic).
-This theme is also retained over the southwest entrance and within the chancel gable.
-Exposed timber structure is generalized along with asymmetrical massing and contrasting roof-levels.
+The exterior walls were covered with white stucco.
+The facades on the southwest end over the baptistery were partitioned by exposed wooden trim (trim and mouldings typical of 14th century Rural Gothic).
+This theme was also retained over the southwest entrance and within the chancel gable.
+Exposed timber structure was generalized along with asymmetrical massing and contrasting roof-levels.

-High peaked gables, exposed roof beams and barge boards at the edges of the roof can be seen in the outside; all elements of the rural Gothic Tudor style.
+High peaked gables, exposed roof beams and barge boards at the edges of the roof could be seen in the outside; all elements of the rural Gothic Tudor style.